A Functional Model for Structure Learning and Parameter Estimation in Continuous Time Bayesian Network: An Application in Identifying Patterns of Multiple Chronic Conditions: Proposed Methodology

 \subsection{Post Processing and Early Stopping}

-Each of the conditional dependencies (edges) on the proposed functional CTBN is consisted of Poisson regressions with multiple risk factors.
-For cases where the number parent variables and/or the exogenous variables are large, the process of structure and parameter learning requires substantial computation.
-Meanwhile, the majority of changes in the estimated values of the (Poisson regression) parameters happens in the early iterations of the learning algorithm.
-The (numerous) remaining iterations of the learning algorithms makes small adjustments to the estimated values of the parameters, specially pushing non-significant with small value to zero.
-These later iterations to push small parameters to zero can take many iterations without significantly changing other (significant) parameter values.
-To reduce the number of (additional) iterations for zeroing non significant parameters, We propose to use Gaussian mixture models (GMM).
-For this purpose, we stop the learning algorithm when there is not a significant change in the estimated parameters.
+Each of the conditional dependencies (edges) {in} the proposed functional CTBN is consisted of {a} Poisson regressions with multiple exogenous variables.
+For cases where the number of parent variables and/or the exogenous variables are large, the process of structure and parameter learning requires substantial computation.
+However, the majority of changes in the estimated values of the (Poisson regression) parameters happen in the early iterations of the learning algorithm.
+The (numerous) remaining iterations of the learning algorithms make minor adjustments to the estimated values of the parameters, especially pushing parameters with a small value toward zero.
+These later steps to push insignificant parameters toward zero can take many iterations without significantly changing other (significant) parameter values.

+Meanwhile, for a sufficiently large choice of the tuning parameter, some of the parameters will be zero.
+This is because for a general regression problem, setting the tuning parameter to infinity results in all coefficients except the intercept to be zero.
+On the other hand, a very small choice of the tuning parameter can result in all estimated parameters being non-zero.
+Additionally, having all the parameters in the proposed model as non-zero would be equivalent to having a fully connected functional CTBN network, which is not expected in most cases.
+Therefore, it is plausible to have some zero parameters to be discovered by an appropriate regularization method, such as the adaptive group regularization framework as described in section \ref{Subsubsection:AdaptiveGroupRegularization}.

+To reduce the number of (additional) iterations for zeroing non-significant parameters, we propose to use Gaussian mixture models (GMM).
+For this purpose, we stop the learning algorithm when there is {no} significant change in the estimated parameters.
 Next, we use a GMM to model the estimated parameters \cite{mclachlan2000finite}.
-The GMM is expected to have one cluster with a mean around zero (representing the non significant parameters to be pushed toward zero) and one or more clusters with non-zero means (representing significant parameters).
+The GMM is expected to have one cluster with a mean around zero (representing the {insignificant} parameters to be pushed toward zero) and one or more clusters with non-zero means (representing significant parameters).
 Once the clusters and their parameters are identified, we choose the cluster with (around) zero mean and assign a value of zero to all parameters within $\pm 3\sigma$ (standard deviation) around the mean $\mu\sim 0$.
-We run an additional iteration of the learning algorithm with the zero\'d parameters to ensure the convergence.
+We run an additional iteration of the learning algorithm with the zero\'d parameters to ensure convergence.